idiap/bob/doc/TutorialsTrainer.rst

 Once the training set has been defined, the overall procedure to train a :py:class:`bob.machine.LinearMachine` with a :py:class:`bob.trainer.SVDPCATrainer` is simple and shown below.
-Please note that the concepts remains really similar for most of the other `trainer`/`machines`.
+Please note that the concepts remains very similar for most of the other `trainers` and `machines`.

 .. doctest::
    :options: +NORMALIZE_WHITESPACE